cloud-py-api/mediadc/README.md

 ## Why is this so awesome?

-* **♻ Delete a huge amount of duplicate photos/videos with different resolutions, sizes and formats**
+* **♻ Deletes a huge amount of duplicate photos/videos with different resolutions, sizes and formats**
-* **💡 Easily save your cloud storage space and time for sorting**
+* **💡 Easily saves your cloud storage space and time for sorting**
 * **⚙ Flexible configuration**

 ## 🚀 Installation